lcskrishna/my-caffe2-experiments/caffe2_utils/README.md

 ```

-TODO: Need to add various features and convert this module into a pip package.
+TODO: Need to add various features into this utility package.